Meet the Trustees

 John Lander (Chair)

 John spent 30 years in the banking industry culminating as a Corporate Finance Director.
-He then joined the Board of a public motor group, became non-executive chairman of a management buyout company, and was later Director of Finance at an independent school.
+He then joined the Board of a public motor group, became non-executive chair of a management buyout company, and was later Director of Finance at an independent school.

 In addition to his non-executive directorship of WHT, John is now a trustee of Winchester Youth Counselling and a member of the Sparsholt College governing board.
 Having written over 20 books and papers on social matters and nonconformist church history, John is now engaged on the history of Sparsholt College that will celebrate its 125th anniversary in 2024.